-- Introductions, Background and expectations from the course, Explanation of syllabus itinerary, coursework, grading - What is interpretation?
+• Introductions, Background and expectations from the course, Explanation of syllabus itinerary, coursework, grading

+• What is interpretation?
 How is it used?
-Informal interpretation techniques, principles of interpretation - Information about volunteer assignment
+Informal interpretation techniques, principles of interpretation

+Information about volunteer assignment

-- o Read in Backyard Almanac September 1-10 (on Moodle) - Familiarize yourself with the major groups of raptors in your field guide to birds turn in a write up of the general characteristics in identifying the following groups: accipiters, falcons, buteos, eagles, and vultures - typed - Begin phenology journal entries - Read Introduction and First Principle in Gifts of Interpretation (GOI) - Attend HRBO or GLA training
+- Read in Backyard Almanac September 1-10 (on Moodle) - Familiarize yourself with the major groups of raptors in your field guide to birds turn in a write up of the general characteristics in identifying the following groups: accipiters, falcons, buteos, eagles, and vultures - typed - o Begin phenology journal entries - Read Introduction and First Principle in Gifts of Interpretation (GOI) - Attend HRBO or GLA training

-• Write up of the general characteristics in identifying hawks (Moodle assignment)
+• Write up of the general characteristics in identifying hawks (Moodle assignment) At Hawk Ridge - meet at north side of SpHC (van)